FORMER RESERVE BANK BUILDING

 PHOTOS: E FUSCCALDO AND LIBRARIES & ARCHIVES NT

-The Former Reserve Bank building at 6 Bennett Street in Darwin was designed by the Commonwealth Department of Housing and Construction with John Scott as the project architect and completed in March 1968.
+The Former Reserve Bank Building at 6 Bennett Street, Darwin was designed by the Commonwealth Department of Housing and Construction with John Scott as project architect, and completed in 1968.

 Heritage Status: NT Heritage Listed.